Skip to Content

 taken from an open sore (chancre), skin rash, or mucous membrane.

-There is little risk associated with having a lumbar puncture to
+There is little risk linked with having a lumbar puncture to

 obtain a spinal fluid sample for syphilis testing.
 To learn more, see